Lora Josephine Knight: Biography

 In 1924, the Knights hired Myron Hunt to build a home they named Cima del Mundo in Santa Barbara, California on the Montecito hillside.

 In 1927, she divorced Harry Knight, charging him with "extreme cruelty."
 She risked losing her entire fortune from her first marriage as part of the divorce.
 Despite the divorce, Lora continued to use her ex-husband's last name.

-Knight sold her Wychwood home to San Francisco businessman Robert Stanley Dollar Sr. In the summer of summer of 1929, Knight built Vikingsholm, the house she is most known for, buying the 240 acres of land in Emerald Bay in Lake Tahoe from William Henry Armstrong, who she knew through her church, for $250,000.
+Knight sold her Wychwood home to San Francisco businessman Robert Stanley Dollar Sr. In the summer of summer of 1929, Knight built Vikingsholm, the house she is most known for, buying the 240 acres of land in Emerald Bay in Lake Tahoe from William Henry Armstrong, whom she knew through her church, for $250,000.
 She hired Swedish architect Lennart Palme, who she was related through marriage, and chose a Scandinavian motif based on Palme's own home in New York.
 Knight often entertained guests such as her friend Charles Lindbergh at Vikingsholm.
 She also built a small teahouse on Fannette Island inside the bay.

 Knight was known for her hospitality, philanthropy, and eye for real estate.
 Her charitable contributions included youth groups, community centers, and college scholarships.
-She died at Vikingsholm in 1945 at the age of 82.
+She died at Vikingsholm in 1945 at the age of 81.
 Her $3 million estate went mostly to relatives and church and educational organizations.
 Vikingsholm eventually became part of Emerald Bay State Park.